 Please be courteous and polite though even if you disagree with something as no one likes a bully.

-Also don’t forget to share us with your favorite social media site using the buttons below so we can get the word out there about the beautiful camping opportunities that exist on Vancouver Island.
+Also don’t forget to share us with your favorite social media site using the buttons at the top of the page and in the footer below so we can get the word out there about the beautiful camping opportunities that exist on Vancouver Island.

 You will have to make a trip to the campground sometime this summer or now to visit with the camp host as he/she stays out at the campsite all summer and is unavailable for contact unless you visit them there.